Blog Layout

 7. Details about the return of their security deposit.
 Let them know how and when you’ll return it.
 Please note that California law requires that landlords

-return their tenants’ security deposit within 21 days.
+return their tenants’ security deposit within 21 days of the date.
 If making deductions, you must provide the tenant with an itemized list of deductions.

 8. The walk-through inspection details.
 Let the tenant know whether you’re going to be conducting a final inspection of the property.